newhouseb/onebitbt/README.md

 1. There's generally one dominant modulation type used (GMSK) as compared to a bajillion for the various 802.11/WiFi standards.
 2. In the default case, there's no forward error correction, so I wouldn't have to write a viterbi decoder or anything like it in hardware.
-3. I have multiple decives that can easily transmit or receive bluetooth packets.
+3. I have multiple devices that can easily transmit or receive bluetooth packets.

 I could use one of the many SDRs I own, combined with GNURadio to write a packet parser but SDRs generally have built-in (configurable) direct conversion front-ends which take care of much of the "hard" parts of building a radio (read: the analog bits, which are quite finnicky).
 Assembling a circuit that had all the necessary mixers, amplifiers, oscillators seemed like a lot of work.
-After reading 30+ papers and PhD theses I hyopthesized I could do without all of this.
+After reading 30+ papers and PhD theses I hypothesized I could do without all of this.
 To my surprise, this hypothesis was correct!

 # How do I run this?